paul-hammant/tbd/content/vcs-choices/index.md

 Subversion's website{{< ext url="https://subversion.apache.org" >}}

 Subversion (Svn) has been in development for 16 years and was a sorely needed open-source replacement for CVS.
-It chases some of the features of Perforce, but is developed quite slowly.
+It chases some of the features of Perforce but is developed quite slowly.
 Nobody has pushed Subversion to the Perforce usage levels, but that is claimed as a possibility.

 Subversion, like Perforce, has read and write permissions down to the directory and branch.